ahmedattia213/Project1DataEngineering/DataVisualization.md

 ![png](DataVisualization_files/DataVisualization_17_0.png)

-<h1>Visualization of number of prizes in each country in Peace category<h1>
+## Visualization of number of prizes in each country in Peace category

 ```python